 - The Date You filed Your Application: Your inquiry must also include the date when your N-400 was filed.

 A statistic analysis on the USCIS website in June 2018 showed that as at the time of filing the report, 750,793 applications for N-400 applications were still pending and “waiting for decision as of the end of the reporting period” and 23,918 had been denied, terminated, or withdrawn.
 These backlogs show the level at which many green card holders’ desires of becoming citizens have been met with disappointment.
 This painful experience is very much avoidable if you take the right steps to prevent it.
 The best way to prevent experiencing such delay is to get the service of a qualified and experienced immigration attorney to guide you through the process.

-At Immi-USA, we have expert immigration attorneys who are well versed in the immigration services with many years of experience in starting and processing the naturalization process.
-We have an extensive track record of success with naturalization and can help you obtain your citizenship.
+VisaNation Law Group’s immigration attorneys are well versed in the immigration services with many years of experience in starting and processing the naturalization process.
+They have an extensive track record of success with naturalization and can help you obtain your citizenship.

-To get in touch with our immigration attorneys, you can fill out this contact form and schedule your consultation with our office today.
+To get in touch with a VisaNation Law Group immigration attorney, you can fill out this contact form and schedule your consultation with our office today.